 Language study at EAC prepares you for careers in business, education, international relations, translation, social work, transportation, journalism and many other areas.
 Many Language majors go on to professional schools (law, medicine, dentistry and business).
 Language students gain an appreciation of other cultures, which enhances their understanding of their own culture.
-Since program requirements differ between universities, the official transfer pathway (www.aztransfer.com/transferpathways) of the school which you plan to attend upon leaving EAC should be consulted in order to adjust this program to your
+Since program requirements differ between universities, the official transfer pathway (www.aztransfer.com/transferpathways) of the school which you plan to attend upon leaving EAC should be consulted in order to adjust this program to your personal needs.

-FRE 201 Intermediate French I (GIH) OR SPA 201 Intermediate Spanish I (GIH) 4 credits FRE 202 Intermediate French II (GIH) OR SPA 202 Intermediate Spanish II (GIH) 4 credits Courses in or ne other language at the 100 level or above.
+FRE 201 Intermediate French I (GIH) (DI) OR SPA 201 Intermediate Spanish I (GIH) (DI) 4 credits FRE 202 Intermediate French II (GIH) (DI) OR SPA 202 Intermediate Spanish II (GIH) (DI) 4 credits Courses in one other language at the 100 level or above.
 8 credits

-AGEC-A. To complete your General Education requirements, one of the courses taken to fulfill degree requirements must be designated as an Intensive Writing/Critical Inquiry course and another must be designated as a Global/International/Historical Awareness course.
+AGEC-A. To complete your General Education requirements, one of the courses taken to fulfill degree requirements must be designated as an Intensive Writing/Critical Inquiry course (IW), Global/International/Historical Awareness (GIH) course, and Diversity and Inclusion (DI) course.
+Note that a single course may fulfill more than one of the requirements.